Women and Land-Based Industries

 Women played a very minimal role in the economies of the new land-based industries.
 Mining companies, logging operations, and paper mills hired predominantly male employees.
 As a result, work in company towns no longer revolved around the family unit as it did in fishing communities.
 Because the industrial model provided few employment opportunities for women, men often became the sole providers for their families.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 16.03.001), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 16.03.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.

 Many women moved to industrial centres after their husbands obtained employment at the local mine or mill.
 As a result, women often had to leave their neighbours and families to live in a company-run town where they had little to contribute.
 This not only placed them in a position of dependence on a male breadwinner in an unfamiliar community, but also made it difficult for them to mix with potential friends.
 Unlike men, women were largely confined to the domestic sphere and had no coworkers who could help ease their entry into the community.
 Women, like everyone else, had to receive permission from the company to move into most industrial towns and, once there, had to rent company property, giving them even less control over their lives.